How Video Production Teams Can Protect Their Creative Process from Digital Security Threats

 Insider threats are another major concern for video production teams.
 A disgruntled employee or someone with too much access could intentionally or unintentionally leak or steal sensitive content.
 A recent report by the Cybersecurity and Infrastructure Security Agency (CISA) found that insider threats accounted for around 30% of all data breaches.

 So, how can video production teams protect themselves?
-First, it’s important to carry out strict access controls.
+First, it’s important to use strict access controls.
 Only give team members access to the files they need to do their job.
-For category-defining resource, an editor should not have access to contracts or financial documents unless they are directly related to their work.
+For example, an editor should not have access to contracts or financial documents unless they are directly related to their work.
 Implementing role-based access is a good starting point to limit exposure.

-Also, observing advancement user activity helps identify suspicious behavior early.
-If a team member suddenly starts downloading large quantities of data or accessing files they don’t typically use, it may signal a possible threat.
+Additionally, monitoring user activity helps identify suspicious behavior early.
+If a team member suddenly starts downloading large quantities of data or accessing files they don’t typically use, it may signal a potential threat.
 Constant vigilance can help protect the team’s creative work.

 Protecting Intellectual Property